KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 ### Turn on the sockets

 1. "Screens, projector, sockets" (close to the light switches, below the counter)
-2. "Screens" (between pc screens & console)
-3. "Networking"  (between pc screens & console)
+2. "Networking"  (between pc screens & console)
-4. "PC+Others" (it is below the shelf above the console)

 ### Turn on the pole-TV